June 2013 Recycling E-Newsletter

 Free Compost Workshop: 6/24

 Save your banana peels and learn to compost and reduce food waste on Monday June 24 at 6pm at Public Works 147 Hampshire St, 1st floor conference room.
-Learn the composting options residents have and ways to reduce food waste, from Cambridge's Recycling Director, Ms. Randi Mail.
-She will review best practices for outdoor composting, indoor composting with worms, options for drop-off and bicycle pickup.
+Learn the composting options residents have and ways to reduce food waste.,review best practices for outdoor composting, indoor composting with worms, options for drop-off and bicycle pickup.
 Composting and making soil is rewarding, benefits your garden and house plants and curbs climate change!
 Reducing food waste is incredibly important considering that Americans waste more than 40% of the food we produce for consumption.
 That comes at an annual cost of more than $100 billion.
 To RSVP for this workshop email email@example.com.

 Next Household Hazardous Waste Collection: 7/13

 2013 dates: 7/13, 10/19 from 9am-1pm.
 Bring accepted items to the Danehy Park Parking Lot on Field St at Fern St. Cambridge residents only.
 Click here for more information.

 Old appliance tips and get energy saving freebie

 Residents can schedule and pay for the pickup of large items / appliances online.
 This includes: air conditioners, bicycles, copiers, dehumidifiers, dryers, exercise equipment, freezers, large computer monitors, large TVs, lawnmowers, metal desks, metal filing cabinets, printers, refrigerators, snow blowers, stoves, trash compactors, washers, water coolers, and water heaters.
 Check out these great energy savings tips for spring and summer.